denkweise9/Acedia/README.md

     - Let me know what you're running and I'll help you.

 ### How do I run the tests?
 - Install tox, and run it inside the repository directory
+- ( such as: virtualenv/bin/tox ~/sloth )

 ### What needs done for tests?:
 - cardio.py